TCM-Eval: An Expert-Level Dynamic and Extensible Benchmark for Traditional Chinese Medicine: Experiment

 As shown in Table \ref{tab:main_results}, we conducted experiments on a wide range of models using the past ten years of official examination questions as well as Human-Crafted items, and subsequently computed the Overall score.
 From these results, we can draw the following conclusions:

-\paragraph{\textit{ZMT demonstrated the most outstanding performance in the qualification examination for TCM practitioners.}} As shown in Table \ref{tab:main_results}, it achieved the highest scores in 10 out of 11 test subsets.
-With the inclusion of updated test items (such as the 2024 official exam questions and Human-Crafted items), ZMT’s advantage has further expanded.
-Because these items carry a lower risk of data leakage, they provide a more authentic reflection of the model’s true capabilities, thereby underscoring ZMT’s robustness and authority in the field of TCM.
+\paragraph{\textit{ZMT-M1 demonstrated the most outstanding performance in the qualification examination for TCM practitioners.}} As shown in Table \ref{tab:main_results}, it achieved the highest scores in 10 out of 11 test subsets.
+With the inclusion of updated test items (such as the 2024 official exam questions and Human-Crafted items), ZMT-M1’s advantage has further expanded.
+Because these items carry a lower risk of data leakage, they provide a more authentic reflection of the model’s true capabilities, thereby underscoring ZMT-M1’s robustness and authority in the field of TCM.

 \paragraph{\textit{Compared with Deepseek-R1, our improvements are substantial, fully demonstrating the high quality of the training corpus.}} Although the untrained Deepseek-R1 already achieved an Overall score of 89.04, it still lagged behind the state-of-the-art models.
-After training, however, ZMT’s score increased to 96.17, representing a gain of 7.13 points.
-This indicates that our training corpus—comprising textbooks and mock exam questions—provides comprehensive coverage of knowledge points in TCM and delivers targeted enhancement of the model’s examination performance.
+After training, however, ZMT-M1’s score increased to 96.17, representing a gain of 7.13 points.
+This indicates that our training corpus—comprising textbooks and mock exam questions—provides comprehensive coverage of knowledge points in Traditional Chinese Medicine and delivers targeted enhancement of the model’s examination performance.

 \paragraph{\textit{Models developed by Chinese enterprises or academic institutions tend to perform better in the field of TCM.}} For instance, as shown in the table, although GPT-4o and GPT-4.1 are among the strongest models across most other domains, their performance in TCM is even inferior to that of Qwen3-8B.
 We attribute this primarily to differences in the proportion of TCM-related content within the training corpora, as well as variations in the models’ capabilities for processing Chinese.